 Didactics and Resident Education

-The schedule includes a number of recurring conferences, for which residents have a significant responsibility in preparing and presenting.
-A faculty mentor proctors each conference and leads a discussion of the topics at hand.
+The schedule includes a number of regular conferences.
+A faculty mentor presents at each conference, and when relevant, proctors a resident presentation and discussion of the topics at hand.

 Senior head and neck radiology faculty present interesting and educational head and neck radiology cases to the resident group.
 Various residents read the scans and discuss the cases, including differential diagnosis and the radiologic characteristics of the cases.

 Discussions of cancer cases from all affiliated hospitals take place in the Multidisciplinary Tumor Board Conference attended by all Head and Neck Surgery faculty, medical and radiation oncology, pathology and all ENT residents.
 The Head and Neck chief resident also distributes relevant current literature on the topics at hand in advance.
 During the conference, residents have opportunities to present for their treatment plan, including evidence-based rationale.

 Faculty mentors are involved with regular journal club discussions.
 Articles are chosen from the AAO-HNS Home Study Course, or based on a particular topic of the residents’ or faculty’s choice.
 There is a specific format by which discussion is structured, which involves highlighting the strengths and weaknesses of the papers, analyzing the data, and discussing whether the paper should or will change clinical practice.